A Time for Reflection

 - What part of your job brought you the most satisfaction?

-- Did you take any actions this year that had a positive impact on a colleague or staff member?
+- Did you take any actions this year that had a positive impact on a colleague or team member?

 Reflection is for life, not just for Christmas.

-Of course, reflection is a powerful tool for leaders, and it’s one that shouldn’t be reserved for once a year.
+Of course, reflection is a powerful tool for leaders and business owners, and it’s one that shouldn’t be reserved for once a year.
 On a more regular basis, take some time out to reflect and ask yourself some insightful questions about what is going well, and what can be improved.

 There are numerous reflective practice models available.
 However, my own simple and short reflective practice consists of just 3 short questions I’ve been asking myself and others for over 20 years: